jacordero/ESA-audio-sentiment-analysis/STERN_Audio_README.md

 [Retraining](./docs/Retraining.md)

 ### Sentiment Analysis
-This example shows how to perform tone sentiment analysis using a tone model previously (re)trained, as described in the steps above.
-A detailed description of this process is described in the [sentiment analysis process document](./docs/SentimentAnalysis.md).
+This example shows how to perform tone sentiment analysis using the ```stern_audio.py``` script.
+This script requires a configuration file to load the (re)trained tone detection model and setup the properties required for sentiment analysis.
+A detailed description about how this script works is available in the [sentiment analysis process document](./docs/sentiment_analysis.md).

 First, update the contents of the configuration files that can be used for tone sentiment analysis: either ```src\raspi_candidate_config.yml```or ```src\raspi_deployment_config.yml```.
 The contents of ```src\raspi_candidate_config.yml``` are shown below.